Hi, I’m Erin! So, what’s my story?

 A little bit about how I stumbled into the web and software development world:

 I graduated with a Bachelor’s degree in Sociology from Austin Peay State University in December of 2013, with minors in Psychology and Health, but had not a clue what I wanted to pursue as a career.
-I ended up working at a local English as a Second Language school as the Media and Technology Coordinator/Administrative Assistant for two years after finishing college.
+I worked at a local English as a Second Language school as the Media and Technology Coordinator/Administrative Assistant for almost two years.

-As of March 2020, I have over 3 years of professional experience.
-You can read more about my professional roles and experience on my LinkedIn profile.
+As of October 2020, I have over 4 years of professional experience.
+You can read in more detail about my professional roles and experience on my LinkedIn profile.
 (Or ask me about it!)

-In November of 2016, I was a guest for the first time on the Complete Developer Podcast, a local Nashville podcast hosted by a couple of friends, Will and Beej.
-The topic was a round table discussion on Ways to Learn Code, in which Beej, Will, and I discussed each of our different paths in becoming developers.
-Give it a listen below, and if you like the episode, be sure to check out some of their other episodes.
+In November of 2016, I was a guest for the first time on the Complete Developer Podcast, a local Nashville podcast hosted by a couple of friends, Will Gant and BJ (Beej) Burns.
+The topic was a round table discussion on Ways to Learn Code, in which Beej, Will, and I discussed each of our different paths in learning software development (Self-taught, 4 year Computer Science degree, and Bootcamp, respectively).
+Give it a listen, and if you like the episode, be sure to check out some of their other episodes.

 Since then, I have been a guest on three additional episodes of the Complete Developer Podcast:

-Junior Developer Toolbox was a podcast all about getting started in and surviving a career in software engineering which I co-hosted with my friend Dave Harned from September 2017 until April 2019.
+Junior Developer Toolbox was a podcast all about getting started in and surviving a career in software engineering which I co-hosted with my friend Dave Harned from September 2017 until April 2019, and we released a total of 40 episodes.
 We dove deep into issues affecting new and junior-level programmers in the workplace and beyond and shared our experiences and knowledge in hopes of helping others find their way and break into the software development field.